-For Sparks and Brownies you can use "Mr. Happy" and "Mr. Grumpy" faces cut out of fluorescent poster board.
+For Sparks and Embers, you can use "Mr. Happy" and "Mr. Grumpy" faces cut out of fluorescent poster board.
 Use a plate to trace then cut out 9 per page.
-Use bright pink and lime green colours .Draw happy faces on the pink ones and grumpy faces on the green ones then post them around the camp to establish boundaries.
-If you have Guides or Pathfinders attending the camp with Sparks and Brownies they love to put these up for you.
-At the end of camp take them down and give them to the girls to take home.
+Use bright pink and lime green colours.
+Draw happy faces on the pink ones and grumpy faces on the green ones then post them around the camp to establish boundaries.
+If you have Guides or Pathfinders attending the camp with Sparks and Embers, they may love to put these up for you.
+At the end of camp don't forget to take them down.